ValidatorOf

 Swift

-public static func itsLength(_ validator: ValidatorOf<Int, Error>) -> ValidatorOf<Value, Error>
+public static func itsLength(_ validator: ValidatorOf<Int, Error>) -> ValidatorOf<Value, Error>Parameters

 Validates that the string’s length is equal to the given length.